-Not sure what to do?
 Use the filter below to pick a season.
 After that, scroll to find things you might like to try.
-I you’re used to walking, try hiking a route, or maybe taking a bicycle or kayak out.
+If you’re used to walking, try hiking a route, or maybe taking a bicycle.
 After all, there are plenty of things to do in beautiful Red Wing!
 Do you want to get active right away?
 If so, check out the walk or hike, or fall activities tabs.
 Also, if you are looking for paved paths, click on roll.
 Another option is to play in the park with the kids?
 Maybe you’re looking to be a bit more adventurous?
 If so, try check out the Environmental Learning Center’s rock climbing on our video page, or check out Frontenac State Park.

 Here in Red Wing, we have many things to do for all ages.
 However, with so many options it can be hard to pick one thing!
 You can talk a short walk, a long hike, or an afternoon paddle through the Mississippi River backwaters.
 So, check out our favorite ways to get active and explore Red Wing, Minnesota.

 Finally, get involved with a few of our favorite local groups for kids.
 If you’re looking to connect your kids to the outdoors, check out the ELC.
-They have been inspiring kids to grow into confident adults for decades.
-The ELC offers a multi-year program that matches each child’s ability and age.
+They’ve been inspiring kids to grow into confident adults for decades.
+The ELC offers a program that matches each child’s ability and age.
 For example, kids start learning the basics of camping before going on week-long backpack trips.
 As they grows and learn more, they are given more skills to try.
 In fact, students who graduate from this program often cite the ELC for their perseverance for challenges like college and beyond.
 If you’re looking for the whole family, try the local YMCA.
 The YMCA offers tons of classes, lessons, and opportunities to get healthy.
 So, the YMCA has something for you, from swimming to rock climbing, and everything in-between.
 Furthermore, you’ll connect with your neighbors and meet an active community that calls the Y home.